 It remains to determine the driver $g$ of the BSDE \eqref{BSDE1}.
 By It\^o's formula,

 from which we see that

-The driver of the above BSDE is strictly concave in the investment-consumption pair $(\Pi_t,C_t)$.
-Setting its partial derivatives w.r.t.~$\Pi_t$ and $C_t$ equal to zero, the poinwise maximizer on $[0,T)$ is given by
+The driver of the above BSDE is strictly concave in the investment-consumption pair $(\pi_t,c_t)$.
+Setting its partial derivatives w.r.t.~$\pi_t$ and $c_t$ equal to zero, the pointwise maximizer on $[0,T)$ is given by

-Taking these quantities back into the driver of $R^{\Pi,C}$ and letting
+Taking these quantities back into the driver of $R^{\pi,c}$ and letting

-we see that the driver of the BSDE \eqref{eqn:R} vanishes for the pair $(\Pi^*,C^*)$ and is non-positive for any admissible pair $(\Pi,C)$.
-Thus, the process $R^{\Pi^*,C^*}$ is a martingale while the process $R^{\Pi,C}$ is a supermartingale for any admissible strategy.
+we see that the driver of the BSDE \eqref{eqn:R} vanishes for the pair $(\pi^*,c^*)$ and is non-positive for any admissible pair $(\pi,c)$.
+Thus, the process $R^{\pi^*,c^*}$ is a martingale while the process $R^{\pi,c}$ is a supermartingale for any admissible strategy.